-A safariboat resolves al these problems as a safariboat sails along the best dive sites and shortens the trip with the dhoni.
-After the dive, the equipment remains on the dhoni and the only thing you have to do is to step on to the safari boat.
+A safari boat resolves all these problems.
+A safari boat sails along the best dive sites and shortens the trip with the Dhoni.
+After the dive, the equipment remains on the Dhoni and the only thing you have to do, is to step on to the safari boat.

-We organise mainly longer safaris to sail “out of sync” with 95% of the other boats who only organise one week trips.
+We organise mainly longer safaris to sail “out of sync” with 95% of the other boats who only organise 8 day trips.

-Last couple of years we operated a dozen different boats but the way the Dinasha is managed is exceptional professional, the boat is kept in a very good shape and the crew is among the very best we have worked with in the Maldives
+Last couple of years we operated a dozen different boats but the way the Dhinasha is managed is exceptional professional.
+The boat is kept in a very good shape and the crew is among the very best we have worked with in the Maldives

-On the upper deck there is a large sundeck with plenty of shade and on both the front- and the reardeck there is plenty of space.
+On the upper deck there is a large sundeck with plenty of shade.
+On both the front- and the rear deck there is plenty of space to relax.

-The last renovation was in 2013 when all cabins were completely renewed.
-In 2014, the generator was replaced and is also the main engine was overhauled.
+The last renovation was in 2019 when all cabins were completely renewed.
+In 2014, the generator was replaced, and the main engine was overhauled.

-After the dive, the equipment remains on the dhoni and the only thing you have to do is to step on to the safari boat.
+After the dive, the equipment remains on the Dhoni.
+The only thing you have to do, is step on to the safari boat.

-In our Gallery section > you can find more pictures about the Dinasha.
+In our Gallery section > you can find more pictures about the Dhinasha.

 Read a book, enjoy the wheater, have a drink, play a game, talk about what you have seen and what you hope to see.